 - Salt and pepper

-1 Prepare the marinade by putting the marinade ingredients into a blender, and blend for 10 to 15 seconds until well blended.
+1 Marinate the tri-tip overnight: Prepare the marinade by putting the marinade ingredients into a blender, and blend for 10 to 15 seconds until well blended.
 Place meat and marinade in a airtight plastic bag or plastic container.
 Place in refrigerator and let marinate overnight.

-2 Remove meat from refrigerator and still wrapped, let come to room temperature.
+2 Let come to room temp: Remove meat from refrigerator and still wrapped, let come to room temperature.

-5 Slice the roast against the grain and serve slices with the mushrooms.
+5 Slice: Slice the roast across the grain and serve slices with the mushrooms.